hackbg/fadroma/crates/fadroma-composability/README.md

 <tr><td>

 ### Step 2.
 Define an interface trait for your methods.

-This intermediate step trait is necessary to define the `S, A, Q` generics, necessary to be able to write the type of `Composable<S, A, Q>`.

-This is a place where Rust's type system falls slightly short.
-If not for an interface trait, you'd need 3 PhantomData fields on every API-aware struct, making it unwieldy to write that struct as a literal.
-As it is, the interface struct can serve as a neat little table of contents.

-</td><td>

 ```rust
 pub trait ISomeResponse<S, A, Q, C>: Sized where